-- Restructuring utilities to become customer-focused
+- Restructuring utilities to promote innovation (Part 3)

-As we struggle to find the right solution, the first question that is lingering is, do electric utilities play offense (create new products and business models) or defense (ensure regulations maintain their current hold on the market) in this increasingly technology-driven world?
+As we look to find the right solution, the first question that is lingering is, do electric utilities play offense (create new products and business models) or defense (ensure regulations maintain their current hold on the market) in this increasingly technology-driven world?
 The answer – both.

 Finding the Lost Utility Value Proposition